-All students must have a clear background record and will also be required to receive clearance from a licensed health care provider (i.e. DO, MD, NP or PA), attesting to their physical and mental fitness prior to engaging in clinical rotations.
+All students must have a clear background record and will also be required to receive clearance from a licensed health care provider, i.e. DO, MD, NP or PA, attesting to their physical and mental fitness, prior to engaging in clinical rotations.

-Students will be required to pay to process a background check and drug screen prior to engaging in clinical training at outside facilities.
-Background check and drug screen requirements are subject to change, based on the requirements of assigned clinical facilities.
-In the event that a student must decelerate their program of study resulting in time away from the program, a new background check and drug screen is required upon return to the School of Nursing, and prior to clinical placement.
+Students will be required to pay to process a background check prior to engaging in clinical training at outside facilities.
+Background check requirements are subject to change, based on the requirements of assigned clinical facilities.
+In the event that a student must decelerate their program of study resulting in time away from the program, a new background check is required upon return to the School of Nursing, and prior to clinical placement.
 A vendor selected by the School of Nursing will perform the background check.
-If a student has concerns about his or her ability to pass this background check or drug screen, they should contact the Clinical Support Unit to discuss available options.
+If a student has concerns about his or her ability to pass this background check, he or she should contact the Clinical Support Unit to discuss available options.
 Students whose background checks are "flagged" for any reason will be required to provide additional information or documentation as requested by the School of Nursing senior leadership.